andreasabel/inCode/entry/introduction-to-singletons-1.md

 ### Extra Goodies

-In addition to generating singletons for our libraries, it gives us convenient functions for working with the different "manifestations" of our types.
+In addition to generating singletons for our libraries, it gives us convenient functions for working with the different “manifestations” of our types.

 Recall that `DoorState` has four different things associated with it now: